EmmanuelBeziat/debian-install/README.md

 ### 3.3.1 Installation

 To use php 8, a third party repository is needed.
-If you want to stick with php 7.4, ignore the first steps.
+If you want to stick with php 7.4, ignore the first steps and replace "8.1" by "7.4".

 ```console
 apt -y install apt-transport-https lsb-release ca-certificates curl wget